-Only individuals on a camper's Authorized Pickup List with a valid, government-issued photo ID are permitted to check out a child.
+Only individuals on a camper's Authorized Pickup List with a valid, government issues photo ID are permitted to check out a child.

-If you need to have someone pick up your child who is not listed as approved for pickup, please make sure to let the camp director know in writing (email or handwritten note).
+If you need to have someone pick up your child who is not listed as approved for pickup, please make sure to let the office or Camp Director know PRIOR to 4:00 PM.

-All children must be buckled up before leaving camp.
-Counselors are not permitted to secure a child into a car seat or buckle their seat belt.
+All children must be buckled up (including in requisite car seats) before leaving camp.
+Counselors are not permitted to secure a child into a car seat or buckle their seatbelt.